scammi/membrane-potential-sim/README.md

 ![](https://media.giphy.com/media/IeGEyz3wNrq2pzlvIj/giphy.gif)

 #### Array of cells
-Every square is a cell object and holds in it's state the result of the GHK equation thats calculated 30 times per second.
-The first cell on the left triggers the rest in a secuential fashion.
+Every square is a cell object and holds in its state the result of the GHK equation that's calculated 30 times per second.
+The first cell on the left sequentially triggers the rest and one by one are depolarized.

 ![](https://media.giphy.com/media/QZ1anIbB4oDKCK22bG/giphy.gif)